SowpatiLab/ATaRVa/README.md

   -b <FILE> [<FILE> ...], --bam <FILE> [<FILE> ...]
                         samples alignment files. allowed formats: SAM, BAM, CRAM -r <FILE>, --regions <FILE>
                         input regions file. the regions file should be strictly in bgzipped tabix format.
 If the regions input file is in bed format.
 First sort it using bedtools.
 Compress it using bgzip.
 Index the bgzipped file with tabix command from samtools package.

 Optional arguments:
   --format <STR>        format of input alignment file. allowed options: [cram, bam, sam]. default: [bam] -q <INT>, --map-qual <INT>
                         minimum mapping quality of the reads to be considered. [default: 5] --contigs CONTIGS [CONTIGS ...]
                         contigs to get genotyped [chr1 chr12 chr22 ..].
-If not mentioned every contigs in the region file will be genotyped.
+If not mentioned every
+                        contigs in the region file will be genotyped.
-  --min-reads <INT>     minimum read coverage after quality cutoff at a locus to be genotyped. [default: 10] --max-reads <INT>     maximum number of reads to be used for genotyping a locus. [default: 100] --snp-dist <INT>      maximum distance of the SNP from repeat region to be considered for phasing. [default: 5000] --snp-count <INT>     number of SNPs to be considered for phasing (minimum value = 1). [default: 3] --snp-qual <INT>      minimum basecall quality at the SNP position to be considered for phasing. [default: 13] --flank <INT>         length of the flanking region (in base pairs) to search for insertion with a repeat in it. [default: 10]
+  --min-reads <INT>     minimum read coverage after quality cutoff at a locus to be genotyped. [default: 10] --max-reads <INT>     maximum number of reads to be used for genotyping a locus. [default: 100] --snp-dist <INT>      maximum distance of the SNP from repeat region to be considered for
+                        phasing. [default: 3000]
+  --snp-count <INT>     number of SNPs to be considered for phasing (minimum value = 1).
+                        [default: 3]
+  --snp-qual <INT>      minimum basecall quality at the SNP position to be considered for
+                        phasing. [default: 13]
+  --flank <INT>         length of the flanking region (in base pairs) to search for insertion
-  --snp-read <FLOAT>    a positive float as the minimum fraction of snp's read contribution to be used for phasing. [default: 0.25]
+                        with a repeat in it. [default: 10] --snp-read <FLOAT>    a positive float as the minimum fraction of snp's read contribution to be used for phasing. [default: 0.25] --phasing-read <FLOAT>
-  --phasing-read <FLOAT>
-                        a positive float as the minimum fraction of total read contribution from the phased read clusters. [default: 0.4]
-  -o <FILE>, --vcf <FILE>
+                        a positive float as the minimum fraction of total read contribution from the phased read clusters. [default: 0.4] -o <FILE>, --vcf <FILE>
-                        name of the output file, output is in vcf format. [default: same as bam file name] --karyotype KARYOTYPE [KARYOTYPE ...]
+                        name of the output file, output is in vcf format. [default: sys.stdout] --karyotype KARYOTYPE [KARYOTYPE ...]
                         karyotype of the samples [XY XX] -t <INT>, --threads <INT>
-                        number of threads. [default: 1] -v, --version         show program's version number and exit -log, --debug_mode    write the debug messages to log file. [default: False] --decompose           write the motif-decomposed sequence to the vcf. [default: False]
+                        number of threads. [default: 1] --haplotag <STR>      use haplotagged information for phasing. allowed options: [HP]. [default: None] --decompose           write the motif-decomposed sequence to the vcf. [default: False] -log, --debug_mode    write the debug messages to log file. [default: False] -v, --version         show program's version number and exit
 ```

 The details of each option are given below: